 Frequently Asked Questions

-FibreCo Qld will be established as a new state-owned entity that will be a jointly-owned by Powerlink Queensland and Energy Queensland.
+FibreCo Queensland has been established as a new state-owned entity that will be a jointly-owned by Powerlink Queensland and Energy Queensland.

-FibreCo Qld will utilise spare capacity on the government-owned optical fibre network to sell backhaul services to telecommunications companies such as Retail Service Providers (RSPs) and Internet Service Providers (ISPs).
+FibreCo Queensland will utilise spare capacity on the government-owned optical fibre network to sell backhaul services to telecommunications companies such as Retail Service Providers (RSPs) and Internet Service Providers (ISPs).

 What are backhaul services?